envs-net/help/docs/index.md

 - [irc](https://envs.net/chat/irc/) - irc network for the tildeverse
 - [thelounge](https://webirc.envs.net/) - irc webclient - runs in private mode: it stays connected for you. run `webirc` to create a login.
-- [znc](https://znc.envs.net/) - irc bouncer - please contact [creme](https://envs.net/~creme/) (via irc/matrix or email) to request an account, then log in with your email password and configure as needed.
+- [znc](https://znc.envs.net/) - irc bouncer - please contact [creme](https://envs.net/~creme/) (via matrix or email) to request an account, then log in with your email password and configure as needed.

 ### # public dns-server